lampajr/horreum-client-python/docs/GET_STARTED.md

 <div align="center">

-# Get Started Guide
+# Getting Started

 </div>

 In this document you can find all information to get started using the Horreum python library from scratch.

-Right now the library is not published anywhere, therefore the only way to install it is from source.
+> **NOTE**: At the moment of writing, the `horreum` package is not yet accessible on PyPI.
+Consequently, the sole method
+> for installation involves constructing it from source and subsequently installing the generated `wheel`.

 ---
 ## Prerequisites